 The Scottish Government has effective control over the general operations of the council, being responsible for providing the statutory framework within which the council operates.
 The Scottish Government provides the majority of the council's funding in the form of grants and prescribes the terms of many of the transactions that the council has with other parties (such as council tax bills and housing benefits).
-Grants received from the Scottish Government are set out in the subjective analysis in note 28 on amounts reported for resource allocation decisions.
-Grant receipts outstanding at 31 March 2014 are shown in note 37.
+Grants received from the Scottish Government are set out in the subjective analysis in Note 29 on amounts reported for resource allocation decisions.